-The mission of the Business Administration program is to help the student develop marketable business skills while still providing the broader courses necessary to produce an "educated person."
-Instead of limiting the education to narrow technical training, the Business faculty will help students develop tools to use the rest of their lives.
+The mission of the Business Administration program is to help the student develop marketable skills while providing the broader courses necessary to produce an "educated person."
+Along with professional training, the Business faculty will guide students toward realizing their personal and professional goals.

-Upon successful completion of the Accounting option, the graduate is expected to:
+Upon successful completion of the Business Administration program, the graduate is expected to: